 In 1983, the Board of General Superintendents designated Nazarene Bible College as the educational training entity for adult ethnic persons.
 Nazarene Bible College developed a contextual educational program which focused on training multicultural ministerial students who could not attend a traditional college.
-This innovative program, now called the Alliance for Ministry Education, has expanded into many areas of the United States.
+This innovative program, now called the Alliance for Ministry Education, has expanded into Church of the Nazarene districts in the United States and Canada.
 It serves both ethnic and Anglo students preparing for pastoral and lay ministries at the district level.